N-Onorato/Morse-Code-Translator/README.md

 ## Installation
 Three things need to be done to run the program.
 1. Download Processing which is available from https://processing.org/
-2. In processing, go to sketch -> immport library -> add library.
+2. In processing, go to sketch -> import library -> add library.
 Then search and install the `G4P` and `Sound` Library.
 3. Open MorseCode.pde and click run.
 Note: Due to limitations of the G4P library the GUI may appear very small on high density displays.